itsperi/threadparse/README.md

 ## How to run
 There are 2 main files that drive the parsing pipeline:
-1. `parse.py`, which takes files or directories and outputs json results
+1. `parse.py`, which takes files or directories and outputs json results (verbose output should be redirected to another file)
 2. `stats.py`, which takes json results and provides a summary, mainly for use for large datasets (this should be redirected to another file)

 ### `parse.py` Usage